-It is necessary to remove the epithelial layer to access the superficial part of the corneal stroma (stroma is the main corneal tissue, which represents 90% of the corneal thickness, and which is made up for much of collagen fibrils).
-If you realized the photoablatif treatment laser excimer directly on the surface of the cornea without removing the epithelium, this epithelial layer would certainly "planed", but the form printed by the laser on the epithelial cou_che would be only temporary.
-The epithelium is indeed a pluri-cellulaire stratified layer (cells are "stacked one above the other), whose shape can be modulated by the multiplication of the superficial epithelial cells (known as hyperplasia of epithelial to describe this proliferation).
-In other words, if the laser treatment was applied directly to the epithelial surface of the cornea, epithelial regrowth to erase the effect in a few weeks.
-The correction printed in the stroma is more sustainable: epithelium sometimes tends to thicken up next to the thin stroma, which can induce a regression of refractive effect.
-This occurs especially after correction of hyperopia, LASIK is most suitable.
-The low and medium myopia, however, are quite eligible for the correction in laser surface.
+It is necessary to remove the epithelial layer to access the surface of the corneal stroma (the stroma is the main corneal tissue, which represents 90% of the corneal thickness, and which is largely composed of collagen fibrils).
+If the photo-ablative laser treatment was performed directly on the corneal surface without removing the epithelium, this epithelial layer would certainly be "planed", but the shape printed by the laser on the epithelial layer would only be temporary.
+The epithelium is indeed a stratified multi-cellular layer (the cells are "stacked one above the other"), whose shape can be modulated by the multiplication of superficial epithelial cells (epithelial hyperplasia is used to describe this proliferation).
+In other words, if the laser treatment were applied directly to the epithelial surface of the cornea, the epithelial regrowth would erase the effect in a few weeks.
+The correction printed in the stroma is more durable: the epithelium sometimes tends to thicken compared to the thinned stroma, which can induce a regression of the refractive effect.
+This occurs especially after correction of hyperopia, for which LASIK is more suitable.
+On the other hand, low and medium myopias are perfectly eligible for surface laser correction.

 Is the PKR less modern than LASIK?

 This common misconception is widespread, as LASIK was introduced after the first corrections were made by PKR (early 1990s).
 PKR and LASIK are based on a similar principle: the remodelling of the cornea, and both benefit from the extraordinary precision of the excimer laser.
 The "transepithelial" version of PKR has been introduced more recently.